AirborneCoding/click-fit/README.md

 ## Overview

 Click Fit is a simple sport and fitness website built using HTML, CSS, JavaScript, Bootstrap, and jQuery.
 It includes animations, AJAX calls, and a drag-and-drop image upload feature.
-The backend is built using Node.js and Express, with a MySQL database for user management.
+The backend is built using Node.js and Express, with a MySQL database for adding user.

 ## Features